Who do we support?

 -

-Communication skills and assertiveness
+Communication and assertiveness

 -